Deeper Commentary

 kingdom.
 That Uriah had such easy access to David would have been

 unthinkable for an ordinary soldier whom David hardly knew.
-Nathan

-criticizes David for having " no pity" on Uriah, implying that David well
+criticizes David for having "no pity" on Uriah, implying that David well

 knew the relationship between Uriah and Bathsheba.
 Moreover, David